allonsy/chatServer/README.md

 ##Build instructions:
 * Clone the repository or untar the cabal sdist tar.gz file
-* You will need the Network and HSpec packages so make sure that you build from a cabal sandbox with these packages installed or have these packages globally installed.
+* You will need the Network and Hspec packages so make sure that you build from a cabal sandbox with these packages installed or have these packages globally installed.